 Is a red dye in dog food bad?

-Red dye or red dye 40 is not safe for dogs because it is an artificial food dye with cancer-causing contamination.
-For some dogs, it can result in hypersensitivity or seizures, and it needs to be avoided for the benefit of dogs’ health.
+Red dye or red dye 40 is unsafe for dogs because it is an artificial food dye with cancer-causing contamination.
+For some dogs, it can result in hypersensitivity or seizures, and it must be avoided for the benefit of their health.